 3

 • Thanks for your explanation, Futilitarian.
 I think that my question may not have been clear about the fact that the back foot is supposed to drive a cross and a reverse punch.
 The fact it doesn't when the back foot simultaneously slides forward is why it doesn't initially make sense.
 I was seeking suggestions on whether it makes sense in some situations.
 To motivate an answer, I provided an example of fake with a compromised straight punch.
-Aug 12, 2021 at 20:19
+Commented Aug 12, 2021 at 20:19

 • When I drill in boxing combinations, I don't stray too far from having the feet at their natural distance apart.
 Jabs and crosses often accompanied by pivoting at the toes.
 Chin is tucked by the shoulders (or at least I try).
 I will probably never be advanced enough to improvise in boxing.
-Aug 12, 2021 at 20:19
+Commented Aug 12, 2021 at 20:19

 • My question is a bit art-agnostic.
 From your answer, even in boxing, "you obtain reach by stepping forward and planting the right foot either just before or at the point of impact."
 This sounds like the final paragraph in my posted question, except that the stepping forward is synchronous with a jab while the planting of the back foot is synchronous with the cross.
 Since I'm not taking a strictly boxing perspective, however, the step might be more pronounced (or not, depending on how best to mold this combo).
 Hopefully I'm not mangling the understanding of your post too much!
-Aug 12, 2021 at 20:19
+Commented Aug 12, 2021 at 20:19

 3